ncschroeder/Number-Theory-Playground/README.md

 Given 2 input numbers:
 1. Find the powers of 2 $\leq$ the first input number and the corresponding multiples of the second input number.
 Display these in a table.
 2. Find the powers of 2 that sum to the first input number and the corresponding multiples of the second input number.
 Display these in another table.

+This process will be done faster than you can say "ancient Egyptian multiplication". :slightly_smiling_face:

 #### Input Range: 2 - 10,000